zwplayer Subtitle Usage Guide

 • JSON: zwplayer custom format

-• VTT: Web video subtitle standard format
+• VTT: Standard Web video subtitle format

 • BCC: Bilibili subtitle format (JSON format)

-3. JSON Subtitle Format Description
+3. JSON Subtitle Format Specification

 Sample File